-Although you won’t be covered for damage caused by frost, John Lewis Home Insurance does provide cover for home emergencies such as a burst pipe if you include this cover under your policy.
+Although you won’t be covered for damage caused by frost, John Lewis Home Insurance could provide cover for home emergencies such as a burst pipe if you include this cover under your policy.

-Our Home Emergency service, provides 24 hour advice on how to deal with events like a burst pipe, leaking radiator or damaged window.
-Advisors can also organise for a qualified tradesperson to repair the damage, with £1,500 towards parts and labour.
+Our Home Emergency Cover provides 24 hour advice on how to deal with events like a burst pipe, leaking radiator or damaged window.
+Advisors can also organise for a qualified tradesperson to repair the damage, with £1,500 towards parts and labour with our Premier Cover.

 Home Emergency Cover is included as standard with our Premier Cover and you can include it as an optional extra with our Plus and Essential Cover.